abazzical/mushroomRanges/README.md

 Abarenkov, K., Nilsson, R.H., Larsson, K.H., Alexander, I.J., Eberhardt, U., Erland, S., Høiland, K., Kjøller, R., Larsson, E., & Pennanen, T. 2010.
 The UNITE database for molecular identification of fungi–recent updates and future perspectives.
 New Phytol.
 186:281-285.
 Kõljalg, U., Larsson, K.H., Abarenkov, K., Nilsson, R.H., Alexander, I.J., Eberhardt, U., Erland, S., Høiland, K., Kjøller, R., & Larsson, E. 2005.
 UNITE: a database providing web‐based methods for the molecular identification of ectomycorrhizal fungi.
 New Phytol.
 166:1063-1068.

 How unlikely that you would read until the end!
 If you looked at the scripts, you can guess from the clumsy code that I am not a computer scientist.
 These scripts don't do anything particularly fancy, they are here for the sake of transparency and while I tried to make them reasonably understandable, I was not writing them as a tool for general use.
-If you intend to use the scripts on your files, you'll have to change them so that they call your file.
+If you intend to use the scripts on your files, please change them so that they will work for your files.
 Get in touch if you would like more information about the analysis.